 The value of pensions and the income they produce can fall as well as rise.
 You may get back less than you invested.

-At Pure Financial Services we can help you understand the new rules regarding pensions which were introduced by the government under the Pensions Act 2008.
-Whether you are an employer or an employee the new rules will have an impact on you.
+At Pure Financial Services we can help you understand the rules regarding pensions which were introduced by the government under the Pensions Act 2008.
+Whether you are an employer or an employee the rules will have an impact on you.

 As a pensions expert Pure Financial Services can help you to understand your rights as an employee as well as your obligations as an employer with regard to auto-enrolment.
 Basically, auto-enrolment is a government initiative aimed at helping more people save for later life through a pension scheme at work.